 The movie Focus and exploring anchoring bias.
 Anchoring bias is one of our big decision-making cognitive biases.
-I consider the “Big 4” decision cognitive biases as anchoring bias, availability bias, representativeness bias, and groupthink.
+The “Big 5” decision cognitive biases are confirmation bias, anchoring bias, availability bias, representativeness bias, and groupthink.
 Anchoring is typically leveraged by salespeople and foundational to a confidence scheme.
 The Will Smith and Margot Robbie movie provides a fun and high-impact example of anchoring bias.
 SPOILER ALERT: The next couple of paragraphs reveal a movie scene.

-The exemplar scene is when the Smith character makes a seemingly sure-to-lose bet at a football game with a high-flying tycoon.
+The exemplary scene is when the Smith character makes a seemingly sure-to-lose bet at a football game with a high-flying tycoon.
 This scene is super entertaining and the "good guys" win the bet.
 This occurs by a seemingly outrageous stroke of luck, as the Smith character won the bet when both the tycoon and the Robbie character pick the same player's number 55.
-On its face, if:

 each football team has a similar number set from which to choose,

 This scene is later explained as a prototypical example of anchoring bias and using psychology to greatly improve a random probability baseline.
 They show how the tycoon was anchored to the number "55" by a series of subtle but effective nudges as the tycoon approached the football stadium and his suite.
 A series of well-placed psychological anchors craftily reduced the tycoon's set of player number alternatives.
-By the way, the anchoring nudges described in the movie are comparable to when a car salesperson's suggested test drive.
+By the way, the anchoring nudges described in the movie are comparable to the anchoring impact of a car salesperson's suggested test drive.
 Salespeople are good at improving their sales odds.
 Sometimes, this is accomplished by craftily reducing the perceived number of competitive alternatives.

-To be fair, we can all imagine how this “made for Hollywood” bet could have gone wrong for the Smith character.
+We can all imagine how this “made for Hollywood” bet could have gone wrong for the Smith character.
 But it is still a nice example of the impact of psychological anchors in our decision-making.
 To dig deeper, including more context on decision-making, cognitive biases, and helpful decision solutions -- please see the article: Great decision-making and how confidence changes the game)

 Backgammon and learning risk management by playing a game: I’ve often thought of backgammon as one of my best risk management teachers.
 The game is a deceptively simple and powerful metaphor for managing risk in our life‘s pursuits.